Sore Eyes: Causes + 15 Home Remedies And Prevention Tips

 14. Turmeric

 Turmeric contains curcumin that has anti-inflammatory and antioxidant properties.
-Studies showed that curcumin had beneficial effects on several eye diseases, like dry eye syndrome, glaucomai XA group of eye diseases that causes optic nerve damage and loss of vision due to excess pressure in the eye. , and age-related macular degeneration (19).
+Studies showed that curcumin had beneficial effects on several eye diseases, like dry eye syndrome, glaucomai A group of eye diseases that causes optic nerve damage and loss of vision due to excess pressure in the eye. , and age-related macular degeneration (19).
+Before using turmeric anywhere near the eye area, perform a patch test to check for allergic reactions or irritation.

 You Will Need